 - chest tightness

 - shortness of breath

 - excessive coughing while exercising or following exercise

 - nighttime coughing/difficulty breathing

-Asthma is the most common chronic illness among children, and if left untreated can result in loss of sleep, exercise limitations, absenteeism, emergency room visits, and, in a few cases, death.
+Asthma is the most common chronic illness among children, and if left untreated can result in loss of sleep, exercise limitations, absenteeism, emergency room visits, worsening lung function, and, in a few cases, death.

 Some people can categorize the type of asthma they have by their “triggers.”
 For example:

 - Allergic asthma: Asthma symptoms appear when certain allergens are present, like pet dander, mold or pollen.

 - Seasonal asthma: Like allergic asthma, seasonal asthma is triggered by allergic reactions, but these allergens are tree, grass and/or weed pollens traveling in the air during their peak seasons.